caiannello/PicoDAW/README.md

 need to be refitted, but progress is slowly being made.
 It is not yet able to make any sounds.

+(Mockup screen borrowed from the MilkyTracker project.
+Just a static image..)
 ![LCD bring-up](https://github.com/caiannello/PicoDAW/blob/main/hardware/lcd_bringup.jpg)

 ![top](https://github.com/caiannello/PicoDAW/blob/main/hardware/WIP_Top.jpg)